What is a 50 mm lens good for? Here are our top five reasons every photographer should consider adding this to their camera bag!

 Let’s show you an example:

 Let’s say you are trying to take some photos indoors at a church without flash, and you are using the 18-55 kit lens that came with your camera.
-At the long end of that range, the widest aperture is usually f/5.6.
-Therefore, if you have a 50 1.8 you will be letting in more than 3 full stops of light, giving you the ability to use a 8x as fast shutter speed.
-A 50 1.4 lens will give 4 full stops difference from f/5.6!
-Being able to superbly outperform all zoom lenses makes a 50 1.8 or 1.4 prime lens a must have tool.
+At the long end of that range, the widest maximum aperture of f/5.6 is usual.
+Therefore, if you have a 50 1.8 kit lens you will be letting in more than 3 full stops of light with this aperture, giving you the ability to use 8x as fast shutter speed.

 3. It’s Small and Lightweight!

-Another HUGE perk is that this lens is known for being great in low light scenarios!
-This comes in handy during indoor settings or after the sun has gone down on a portrait shoot!
+Another HUGE perk is that this lens is known for being great in low-light scenarios!
+This comes in handy during low-light indoor settings or after the sun has gone down on a portrait shoot!

 Some types of photography where you can easily use a 50mm lens: Portraits, Weddings, Documentary/Lifestyle, Street Photography, Travel, Newborn, Studio Photography, and Landscapes!

 5. The 50mm Will Make You a Better Photographer!

 I am a firm believer that using prime lenses rather than zoom lenses force photographers to be more creative with compositions, more agile, and overall “keep you on your toes” since you don’t have the luxury of zooming in or out for your shot.